eallsopp/RB120/README.md

-This is the refactored rock paper scissors lizard spock game.
+This is the refactored rock paper scissors lizard spock game.# RB120